ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Jenkins increase timeout to 30 minutes for now
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 increase
 ### Note
+Timeout increased from 20 mis to 30.

 ## Commit #525
 ### Hash